NSHipster/articles/2012-09-10-uiaccessibility.md

 ---
 layout: post
 title: UIAccessibility
 ref: "http://developer.apple.com/library/ios/#documentation/uikit/reference/UIAccessibility_Protocol/Introduction/Introduction.html"
 framework: UIKit
 rating: 10.0
 published: true
-description: Accessibility, like internationalization, is one of those topics that's difficult to get developers excited about.
-But as you know, NSHipster is all about getting developers excited about this kind of stuff.
+description: "Accessibility, like internationalization, is one of those topics that's difficult to get developers excited about.
+But as you know, NSHipster is all about getting developers excited about this kind of stuff."
 ---

 > We all want to help one another, human beings are like that.
 > - [Charlie Chaplin](http://en.wikiquote.org/wiki/Charlie_Chaplin)

 You know what I wish everyone would copy from Apple?
 Their assistive technologies.

 iPhones and iPads--magical as they are--become downright _life-changing_ for individuals with disabilities and their families because of Apple's commitment to accessibility.
 Look no further than the [WWDC 2012 Introduction Video](http://www.youtube.com/watch?v=MbP_pxR5cMk), which opens with Per Busch, a blind man who walks the woods of Kassel, Germany with the aid of [Ariadne GPS](http://www.ariadnegps.eu).
 It's a lovely reminder of the kind of impact our work can have on others.

 Accessibility, like [internationalization](http://nshipster.com/nslocale/), is one of those topics that's difficult to get developers excited about.
 But as you know, NSHipster is _all about_ getting developers excited about this kind of stuff.
 Let's get started:

 ---